-1. The company is 58 years old and started as a single discount store.
+1. The company is 59 years old and started as a single discount store.

 2. People refer to Walmart as a “retail giant” for a reason.

 What type of company is Walmart?
 How big is it?
-The business is a multinational retail corporation operating a massive chain of grocery stores, discount department stores, and hypermarket chains, with headquarters in Bentonville, Arkansas.
+The business is a multinational retail corporation operating a massive grocery store chain, discount department stores, and hypermarket chains, with headquarters in Bentonville, Arkansas.